LERCAutomation/DataSelector-ArcPro-UserGuide/appendix/appendix.rst

     * :guilabel:`New` - Option to set SQL timeout when verifying query
     * :guilabel:`New` - Option to list table columns horizontally or vertically
     * :guilabel:`Improved` - Improve method of verifying query
-    * :guilabel:`Fix` - Bug determining whether query is spatial or not
+    * :guilabel:`Fixed` - Bug determining whether query is spatial or not

 **1.0.2**
 (20th Jul 2024)

-    * :guilabel:`Change` - Standardise shared functions
+    * :guilabel:`Changed` - Standardise shared functions
     * :guilabel:`New` - Include progress animation on interface

 **1.0.1**